abautist/ab-portfolio/projects.md

 	  <div class="imgDescription">
 	  	<div class="imgText">
 	  		<h1>Explor</h1>
-	  		<p>A team project built as a concept app in one week, Explor is a travel app that provides a snapshot of a location - weather, restaurants, cultural sites and nightlife - based on a user's search.
+	  		<p>A team project built as a concept app in one week, Explor provides a travel snapshot of a location - weather, restaurants, cultural sites and nightlife - based on a user's search.
 Explor was built with Ruby on Rails, incorporating several API calls.
 	  		</p>
 	  		<span class="proj-social">
 	  			<a href="https://github.com/abautist/explor-group-app" target="_blank"><i class="fa fa-github fa-3x"></i></a>